-\item \textbf{Stock Price Prediction.} Stock Price Prediction using time-series data helps researchers to predict future values for stock markets and financial assets traded on an exchange.
-The entire idea of predicting stock prices is to gain significant profits.
-Other factors are involved in the prediction, such as physical and psychological factors, as well as rational and irrational behaviour.
-All these factors are combined to make share prices dynamic and volatile. \item \textbf{Stock Movement Prediction.} Stock movement prediction generally classifies stock trends into uptrend, downtrend and sideways.
-The stock movement prediction task formalizes movement based on the difference between the adjusted closing prices of the stock on a period of trading days. \item \textbf{Portfolio Management.}
+\item \textbf{Stock Price Prediction.} The objective of Stock Price Prediction utilizing time-series data is to anticipate future values for stocks and financial assets traded on an exchange by researchers.
+The ultimate goal of this prediction is to achieve substantial profits.
+Additionally, various factors also influence the prediction process, including psychological factors as well as rational and irrational behavior.
+All of these factors work together to make share prices dynamic and volatile.

+\item \textbf{Stock Movement Prediction.} The task of Stock Movement Prediction typically categorizes stock trends into three categories: uptrend, downtrend and sideways.
+This task is formalized by analyzing the difference between the adjusted closing prices of a stock over a certain period of trading days.

-Portfolio management entails investment selection satisfying an investor's long-term financial objectives and risk tolerance.
-Portfolio management aims to allocate resources to obtain optimal returns while avoiding risks at the same time. \item \textbf{Trading Strategies.} A trading strategy is a predetermined set of guidelines and criteria used to make trading decisions and is a systematic approach to buying and selling stocks.
-The strategy may be simple or complex, and it involves considerations such as investment style (e.g., value vs. growth), market cap, technical indicators, fundamental analysis, level of portfolio diversification, risk tolerance, and leverage.
-In stock market prediction tasks with deep learning, the trading strategies mainly include event-driven, trading data-driven, and policy optimization. \end{itemize}
+\item \textbf{Portfolio Management.} Portfolio management involves the strategic selection and oversight of a collection of investments with the aim of achieving financial objectives.
+The goal of portfolio management is to allocate resources in a way that maximizes returns while minimizing risks. \item \textbf{Trading Strategies.} A trading strategy is a pre-established set of guidelines and criteria that are used to make trading decisions, and it is a methodical approach to buying and selling stocks.
+Trading strategies can range from simple to complex, and factors such as investment style (e.g., value vs. growth), market cap, technical indicators, fundamental analysis, level of portfolio diversification, risk tolerance, and leverage are taken into consideration.
+In stock market prediction tasks that utilize deep learning, common trading strategies include event-driven, data-driven, and policy optimization. \end{itemize}

-In the above tasks, we will focus on the process of stock market prediction.
-Figure \ref{Framework1} shows the prediction process for providing a comprehensive understanding of the deep learning-based approaches.
-The first step is processing the input data, including stock data, graphs, and texts.
-Then, the stock features are selected and collected.
-The next step is to input the features extracted from the data into a deep-learning model for training.
-Finally, the experimental results of the model will be obtained and analyzed.
+The above tasks center around the process of stock market prediction.
+To provide a comprehensive understanding of deep learning-based approaches, Figure \ref{Framework1} illustrates the prediction process.
+The first step involves processing input data, including stock data, graphs, and texts.
+After that, relevant stock features are selected and collected.
+The next step is to input the extracted features into a deep learning model for training.
+Lastly, the model's experimental results will be obtained and analyzed.